 'Place some wooden sticks around the garden and tie the bags or pouches around the sticks,' she says.
 'Keep an eye on how things go, obviously, for larger animals, you may need more soap – a deer is going to need a lot more than a mouse.'

-Alternatively, you could put the pouches around the bottom of your plant and it will do the same job.
-For more tips on creating an eco-friendly garden, head to our guide.
+Alternatively, you could put the pouches around the bottom of your plant and it will do the same job, giving you a good non-toxic pest control solution.

 Andrew Gaumond, Horticulturist, Botanist, & Director of Content at Petal Republic (opens in new tab) says that from his experience, Irish Spring soap most effective in deterring mid-sized animals like rabbits and deer.
 If it's smaller pests like bugs and insects that you're struggling with, he recommends homemade insecticidal soap.